fenago/Grokking-Deep-Learning/Lab_11.md

 that learned a simple series prediction problem.
 But you were training over a toy dataset of phrases that were synthetically generated using rules.

-In this chapter, you’ll attempt language modeling over a much more challenging dataset: the works of Shakespeare.
+In this lab, you’ll attempt language modeling over a much more challenging dataset: the works of Shakespeare.
 And instead of learning to predict the next word given the previous words (as in the preceding chapter), the model will train on characters.
 It needs to learn to predict the next character given the previous characters observed.
 Here’s what